Using the Best Format and Size for your Image

 File format: Batch requires a PNG or JPEG file.

-Size: Minimum width and height of 300px.
+Size: Width must be at least 300px, height at least 200px.
 Avoid using images wider than 2000 pixels.
-Also make sure that your image is not bigger than 1MB.
+Also, make sure that your image is not bigger than 1MB.

 Aspect ratio: Use images in landscape format respecting a 2:1 ratio (e.g. 1000x500px).